lfsjesus/Frogger-Game-LDTS/docs/report.md

 ### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS

-- There are several kinds of objects that have the same behavior when it comes to their motion.
-Cars and other vehicles, trunks, etc move either to the left or right (very simple motion).
-There is no need to complicate and repeat code everywhere to make them move.
-- A design pattern is yet being decided, because we will have more vehicles and movable objects in the game (maybe Command Pattern will be a good choice).
+#### Large Class
+The class Arena contains many methods and attributes when compared to other classes.
+Maybe we could have split it into smaller classes, but we couldn't find a way to do it without losing the cohesion of the class.

+#### If/Else Statements
+There are methods in some classes (Frog Controller, for example) that have a lot of if/else statements.
+We could have used polymorphism to solve it by creating different frogs with different directions (FrogNorth, FrogSouth, etc).
+The code is still readable, though.

+#### Feature Envy
+There are some methods in the class Arena that have a lot of calls to other classes.
+We tried to minimize as much as possible, but there are some cases where it's necessary because there are many interactions between the classes.

+#### Static Variables
+We have a static variable in the class Arena (points) and in the class Frog (lives).
+Managing the lives and the points was a bit tricky because we had to make sure that the values were updated in the right way.
+We tried to minimize the use of static variables.
+As we basically had just these two cases, it was not a big deal, but we recognize that it's not the best practice.

 ------
 ### TESTING

 ![](/docs/testcoverage.jpg)
-- [Mutation Testing](https://github.com/FEUP-LDTS-2022/project-l01gr04/blob/main/docs/Pitest/index.html): we remove the classes Game, because it was not testable, and RandomArenaBuilder, that was not supposed to be tested (it was used to generate random arenas for Property Testing).
+- [Mutation Testing](https://github.com/FEUP-LDTS-2022/project-l01gr04/blob/main/docs/Pitest/index.html): we excluded the classes Game, because it was not testable, and RandomArenaBuilder, that was not supposed to be tested (it was used to generate random arenas for Property Testing).
 ![Pitest](/docs/pitest.jpg)

 ### SELF-EVALUATION
+All the work was divided equally between us and we were both working hard to deliver the best results possible.

 - Luís Jesus: 50%
 - Miguel Rocha: 50%